JosHahnB/reading-notes/day-1.md

 ## Things I want to learn more about
 1. I would like to practice Markdown more.
 2. I would like to learn more about navigating GitHub

+To go back to the home page click [here](https://foofoothesnoo.github.io/reading-notes/)